electric-eloquence/fepper/README.md

 UI.
 To override any given module, copy the directory structure leading to the module from https://github.com/electric-eloquence/fepper-npm/tree/dev/ui/core/styleguide/index/html to `source/_ui/index/html`.
-Copying and modifying similarly named and nested files will override the respective module in core.
+Copying and modifying similarly named and nested files will override the respective modules in core.
 Additions (so long as they are correctly nested) will also be recognized.

-It is mandatory to componentize CSS modifications to the UI this way.
-While it is a better practice to componentize JS this way, generic modifications to UI JS can also be added to `source/_scripts/ui-extender.js`.
+It is mandatory to componentize style modifications to the UI this way.
+While it is a better practice to componentize scripts this way, generic modifications to UI JS can also be added to `source/_scripts/ui-extender.js`.

 View All markup can also be overridden by copying the `.mustache` files in https://github.com/electric-eloquence/fepper-npm/tree/dev/ui/core/styleguide/viewall and pasting them to `source/_ui/viewall` (nested correctly).
 Modifications will then be recognized and displayed in the UI.
 (No additions are allowed.)
-Custom View All CSS can be added to regular pattern styles in `source/_styles/bld`.
+Custom View All styles can be added to regular pattern styles in `source/_styles/bld`.

-You will need to compile the UI and restart Fepper in order for the browser to pick up custom changes to the UI:
+You will need to compile the UI in order for the browser to pick up custom changes to the UI:

 ```
-fp ui:force-compile
-fp restart
+fp ui:compile
 ```

+New UI customizations will not be picked up simply by restarting Fepper.

 You can compile the UI on every build by setting `compileUiOnEveryBuild` to true in `patternlab-config.json`.
 However, this is not recommended since it